cgu872/Incompressible-CFD-Solver---Python/README.md

 \nabla \cdot\mathbf{u}=0
 $$

-Firstly, we will read the setting files calculate the mesh data, like faceCentroids, faceSf, faceAreas, elementCentroids, elementVolumes, faceCF, faceCf, faceFf, faceWeights initialize fields, Ufield,pfield set the boundary condition on the fields
+Firstly, we will read the setting files\n calculate the mesh data, like faceCentroids, faceSf, faceAreas, elementCentroids, elementVolumes, faceCF, faceCf, faceFf, faceWeights initialize fields, Ufield,pfield set the boundary condition on the fields